- Why I’m Quitting After Only Two Weeks of a New School Year - August 31, 2016

 2. How much will they respect your voice?
 At the best college, I’ve ever encountered as an educator, I was allowed to design my own classes, select whatever texts I thought would be suitable, and provide feedback to my department chair about what was and wasn’t working.
 That feedback was then responded to in a timely and fair manner.
 Sometimes, the matters were small and logistical: There was a time when a classroom I used in the evenings was repeatedly locked.
 I told the chair, campus security was notified, and the situation was handled expediently.
 But little things like this can make all the difference – at colleges where there is little regard for adjunct professors, don’t expect to have materials and technology suited to your task.

 3. Are you able to engage with a community?
 This criterion really has more to do with the “vibe” of a college campus than its tangible, concrete descriptors.
 When you walk around campus, does there seem to be excitement – about learning, about extra-curricular opportunities, or even about the cafeteria food?
 A college with vibrancy and a strong sense of community is one where students, even those who attend small classes in the evenings, will be more satisfied.
-Likewise, ...when a campus has a close-knit feeling about it, your full-time peers are more likely to… Click To Tweet.
+Likewise, ...when a campus has a close-knit feeling about it, your full-time peers are more likely to treat you kindly rather than as an outsider.
+Click To Tweet.
 One of the nicest experiences I’ve ever had was working with a full-time professor who, upon hearing that I had no copier code, allowed me to use hers to run off assignments for my night class.
 Little gestures like these are common at colleges where the community is strong, and they are sorely lacking from the brick-and-mortar diploma mills mentioned above.

 While these questions won’t necessarily assure that everything will be smooth sailing for you as an adjunct, they definitely help.
 Having done this long enough now, I’m able to pursue those part-time positions where I feel valued and well-compensated.
 If you’re just starting out, you may have to kiss a few frogs before you find your prince or princess college.
 But once you have, the added experience of teaching at the post-secondary level will fortify your practice elsewhere.
 For those considering this move, I wish you well – the college teaching experience is filled with its own unique set of challenges and rewards, and both can make you a better educator.